ajmeyghani/toaster/README.md

 - Make sure to install the latest LTS version of Node: `nvm install --lts`.
 - Install yarn with `npm i -g yarn`.
 - Install dependencies with `yarn install`.
-- Run `yarn jsd` to start rollup in watch mode.
+- Run `yarn dev` to start rollup and css watch.
 - Update code in the `src/` folder.
 - Run the examples (gh-pages) locally: `yarn serverd`
 - Open `http://localhost:8081/gh-pages/index.dev*.html` to check the functionality.